Kevin Pietersen Biography: Height, Wife, Net Worth, Stats, Age, Parents

 • Children: Two

-Kevin Peter Pietersen, currently 43 years old, was born on June 27, 1980 in Pietermaritzburg, Natal province, South Africa.
+Kevin Peter Pietersen, now 43 years old, was born on 27 June 1980 in Pietermaritzburg, Natal province, South Africa.

 His parents are Jannie Pietersen and Penny Pietersen.
-He grew up in a strict, disciplined family with three brothers Tony, Greg and Bryan.
+He grew up in a strict, disciplined household with his three older brothers, Tony, Greg and Bryan.

-Pietersen attended Maritzburg College in Pietermaritzburg, where he first demonstrated his cricketing talent.
+Pietersen attended Maritzburg College in Pietermaritzburg, where he first showed his talent for cricket.

-He made his first-class debut for Natal’s B team in 1997, demonstrating his skills as an off-spin bowler and a hard-hitting lower-order batsman.
+He made his first-class debut for Natal’s B team in 1997, demonstrating his skills as a spin bowler and a powerful back-order batsman.

 Personal life